James Fox: Spiritual life and break from acting

 After finishing work on Performance (released 1970, but shot in 1968), Fox suspended his acting career.
-The film co-starring James Fox and Mick Jagger was deemed so outrageous that critics at a preview screening walked out, with one film executive's wife reportedly throwing up in the cinema.
+The film, which starred Fox and Mick Jagger, was deemed so outrageous that critics at a preview screening walked out, with one film executive's wife reportedly throwing up in the cinema.

 In a 2008 interview, he said: "It was just part of my journey...I think my journey was to spend a while away from acting.
 And I never lost contact with it – watching movies, reading about it ... so I didn't feel I missed it."

 He became an evangelical Christian, working with the Navigators and devoting himself to the ministry.
 During this time, the only film in which Fox appeared was No Longer Alone (1976), the story of Joan Winmill Brown, a suicidal woman who was led to faith in Jesus Christ by Ruth Bell Graham.